-Agile is aimed to enhance productivity and therefore, it creates a specific culture to be focused on productivity.
-The transparent nature of Agile has made it easy for the teams to have a clear understanding of its iteration’s goal.
+Agile is aimed at enhancing productivity, and therefore, it creates a specific culture to be focused on productivity.
+The transparent nature of Agile has made it easy for the teams to understand its iteration’s goal clearly.

 A Critical Method in Agile: INVEST

 Another crucial factor in Agile’s productivity is INVEST.
 It’s an acronym for a checklist.
 Let’s elaborate on this.